shiv-sg/azure-devops-assignment-symplique/README.md

   Scheduled function that moves data older than 90 days from Cosmos DB to Blob Storage.

 - [`billing_records_retrieval`](azure-functions/billing_records_retrieval/)
-  On-demand retrieval function that queries Cosmos DB or falls back to Blob Storage if the record is archived.
+  An on-demand retrieval function that queries Cosmos DB or falls back to Blob Storage if the record is archived.

 Infrastructure is provisioned using [Terraform](terraform/).